songjin/note/tumblr/10-14-a-note-of-start-rails.md

 see also [Ruby is not for beginners](http://www.horsesaysinternet.com/code/rails-is-not-for-beginners/)
 ### How to start Ruby on Rails

 * First, your should have basic skills of computer use.
-And know some basic of Web devlopment.
+And know some basic of Web devlopment,such as HTML and CSS.

 * I really recommand to study Ruby first.
 In splite of you don't need to write many ruby statement in the begin, you will found Rails use many advantage features of Ruby Language.